These are the world’s best hotel pools worth planning a trip around

 Our Habitas AlUla

 Waking up to an impressive view takes on a new meaning at Our Habitas AlUla.
-Being right at the centre of Ashar Valley in Saudia Arabia, a UNESCO World Heritage Site, the property ensures the immense beauty of the natural world and the dramatic splendour of human creations from every angle – its swimming pool flaunting front-row views of the golden sand stretches and rocky outcrops that emerge from the desert’s expanse.
+Being right at the centre of Ashar Valley in Saudi Arabia, a UNESCO World Heritage Site, the property ensures the immense beauty of the natural world and the dramatic splendour of human creations from every angle – its swimming pool flaunting front-row views of the golden sand stretches and rocky outcrops that emerge from the desert’s expanse.
 Despite having been a hub of trade and cultural exchange for millennia, AlUla, often likened to an open-air museum, is a brand-new tourism destination.
-This is why the Our Habitas team was tasked with creating Habitas’ distinctive social architecture, bringing guest experiences and human connections to life.
+This is why the in-house Our Habitas design team (with the help of global firm Aedas) was tasked with creating Habitas’ distinctive social architecture, bringing guest experiences and human connections to life.
 Bathing in an ancient desert valley might not be on everyone’s bucket list, but after discovering this property, it certainly will be.

 Reschio